 We intend to file with the SEC a registration statement on Form S-8 under the Securities Act covering the shares of common stock issuable or reserved for issuance under our 2024 Plan and our ESPP.
-Such registration statement is expected to be filed and become effective as soon as practicable after the completion of this offering.
-Accordingly, shares registered under such registration statement will be available for sale in the open market following its effective date, subject to Rule 144 volume limitations and the lock-up agreements described above, if applicable.
+Such registration statement is expected to be filed and become effective as soon as practicable following the effectiveness of this registration statement.
+Accordingly, shares registered under such registration statement, including 2,385,617 shares of common stock expected to be net issued prior to the completion of this offering upon the vesting and settlement of the IPO Equity Awards, will be available for sale in the open market following its effective date, subject to Rule 144 volume limitations and the lock-up agreements described above, if applicable.